Masahiro Mukai

 Masahiro Mukai (向井雅浩, Mukai Masahiro) is a Japanese anime director.
 In 2004, he joined Sunrise and worked on Mobile Suit Gundam SEED Destiny.
-After leaving Sunrise, he was put in charge of directing Hyperdimension Neptunia: The Animation in 2013 and Trickster in 2017.
-Starting with the fourth season, Mukai served as director for the anime adaptation of My Hero Academia.
+After leaving Sunrise, he was put in charge of directing Hyperdimension Neptunia: The Animation in 2013, and Trickster in 2017.
+Under the chief direction of Kenji Nagasaki, Mukai served as director for the anime adaptation of My Hero Academia from its fourth through sixth seasons.

 Biography

 Mukai was a fan of the Gundam series in elementary school, which later inspired him to work in the anime industry.
-He later joined Sunrise and started working on Mobile Suit Gundam SEED Destiny, which was the first series he worked on.
-After Mukai left Sunrise, he was placed in the lead direction role for the first time with Hyperdimension Neptunia: The Animation in 2013.
+He later joined Sunrise and started working on Mobile Suit Gundam SEED Destiny as a production assistant, which was the first series he worked on.
+Mukai left Sunrise around 2008, and following his departure from the company started working as an episode director.
+In the early 2010s, he did work for a few Shaft series where he worked with director Akiyuki Shinbo, whom Mukai considers to be a mentor.
+In 2013, he debuted as series director for the first time with Hyperdimension Neptunia: The Animation.
 In 2017, Mukai directed the Trickster anime television series.

-In the same year, Mukai served as episode director for the second season of Blood Blockade Battlefront.
+That same year, Mukai served as episode director for the second season of Blood Blockade Battlefront.
 While working on the series, he was approached by My Hero Academia producer Yoshihiro Ōyabu to serve as director for the series starting with the fourth season, which Mukai accepted.